 Family law advice may help in working out how to treat superannuation if you get divorced or separate.
 Drafting the orders required to achieve a superannuation split are also quite complex.

-Before you spend thousands on a family law lawyer, speak to our mediator at Move On Mediation.
-Our mediation services in Perth are confidential, affordable and much less stressful than dragging your divorce out through the courts.
+Before you spend thousands on a family law lawyer, speak to our family mediator at Move On Mediation.
+Our family mediation services in Perth are confidential, affordable and much less stressful than dragging your divorce out through the courts.

 Call us on 0418 928 448 for a confidential chat today.